mansenfranzen/pybatchintory/docs/developer.md

 This section extends the existing terminiology with more detailed concepts which are relevant for the specific requirements.

-- Backlog: Describes the remaining amount of unprocessed data assets for a given job.
+- **Backlog**: Describes the remaining amount of unprocessed data assets for a given job.
-- Data asset type: Summarizes data assets that semantically belong together such as a directory of parquet files containing IoT data accross various devices and time ranges.
+- **Data asset type**: Summarizes data assets that semantically belong together such as a directory of parquet files containing IoT data accross various devices and time ranges.
-- Batch window: Specifies the range of data assets to be included in the batch generation process.
+- **Batch window**: Specifies the range of data assets to be included in the batch generation process.
 Data assets outside this window are not relevant for the batch generation process.
 The window is defined by a lower and upper boundary which define the first and last data assets to be included, respectively.
-- Batch status: Defines the possible states of a batch of data assets.
+- **Batch status**: Defines the possible states of a batch of data assets.
 This includes "processing", "succeeded" and "failed".

 ### Functional requirements

-#### Acquire & Release

-Before a job starts processing data assets, it has to acquire them.
-This marks these data assets as being reserved while preventing other jobs to simultaneously process them.
-Once the job has finished, it can release the of data assets with a given result status such as being succeeded or failed.

-#### Batch Generation

-This subsection represents the functionality that is required to generate a batch of data assets.

-##### Data Asset Selection
+#### Data Asset Selection

 Allow defining the metadata table that references the relevant data assets.

-##### Data Asset Filtering
+#### Data Asset Filtering

 Allow providing a filter condition to subset data assets from the metadata table.
 This is crucial in case the metadata table holds references to multiple data asset types.
 The filtering method should be as flexible as possible to support a wide range of metadata table models.

-##### Incremental processing
+#### Incremental processing

 Allow fetching non-processed data assets with no upper boundary for the batch window.
 Hence, newly added data assets will be included from one job run to another.
 The total amount of relevant data assets is dynamic and changes over time.

-##### Backfilling
+#### Backfilling

 Allow fetching non-processed data assets with an upper boundary for the batch window.
 Hence, newly added data assets will be excluded from one job run to another.
 The total amount of relevant data assets is fixed and remains constant over time.

-##### Chronology
+#### Chronology

 Always fetch data assets in chronological order starting with the oldest ones.

-##### Predictable workloads
+#### Configure workloads

 Allow to specify the maximum workload that a single job processes.
 This includes two possbile criteria.
 First, define the maximum number of data assets.
 Second, define the maximum weight as the total sum of data asset size.

-The weight criteria depends on the existance of a weight attribute being present in the metadata table.
+The weight criteria depends on the existence of a weight attribute being present in the metadata table.
 If not given, no weight can be computed.

 In case no criteria is specified, all non-processed data is fetched.
 If both criteria are specified, the one which first exceeds the threshold applies.

-##### Retry mechanism
+#### Retry mechanism

 Allow to select failed batches of data assets for retry processing.
 Store the number of attempts for a batch of data assets.
 Allow a configurable retry count upon failure.

-##### Single job and multiple batches
+#### Single job and multiple batches

 Allow a single job to process multiple batches consecutively while specifying the total number of iterations.

+#### Recursivity

 #### Concurrent processing

 Enable multiple jobs to process disjunct ranges of a single type of data assets simultaneously.
-This allows to parallize jobs with predictable workloads to quickly process large amounts of backlogs.
+This allows to parallelize jobs with predictable workloads to quickly process large amounts of backlogs.

+Before a job starts processing data assets, it has to acquire them.
+This marks these data assets as being reserved while preventing other jobs to simultaneously process them.
+Once the job has finished, it can release the of data assets with a given result status such as being succeeded or failed.

 #### Observability